rails/pjax_rails/README.md

     </body>

-FIXME: Currently the layout is hardcoded to "application".
-Need to delegate that to the specific layout of the controller.
+By default, the 'pjax' layout is used for pjax requests and the 'application' layout for other requests.
+If you want to override this, you can define the pjax_layout and default_layout methods in your controller.

+    class UsersController < ApplicationController
+      def pjax_layout
+        'pjax'
+      end

+      def default_layout
+        'default'
+      end
+    end